 I have a couple more beefs with the list.

 The readers dropped Davidson, NC, from the list.
 Liza went to college at Davidson.
 I sent a lot of money to Davidson, and I don’t regret a cent of it.
-I saw the Royal Shakespeare Company perform four plays at Davidson, the four best public performances of any type I have seen in the United States aside from Raul Julia and Meryl Streep in the Taming of the Shrew and Otis Redding and Aretha Franklin in concert.
+I saw the Royal Shakespeare Company perform four plays at Davidson, the four best public performances of any type I have seen in the United States aside from Raul Julia and Meryl Streep in the Taming of the Shrew and Otis Redding and Aretha Franklin in concert and a concert by Isaac Stern and Pablo Casals.
 Davidson is a lovely town, an oasis in the Charlotte suburbs, and Davidson is within easy reach of a lot of good barbecue places.
 You can go to Richard’s and Noble Smoke and Sweet Lew’s for lunch and get back for your next class.
 Well, not all of them at once.
 One lunch per day.
-Lexington #1 and the Barbecue Center are not out of the question, assuming you make your class schedule with barbecue trips in mind.
+Lexington #1 and the Barbecue Center are not out of the question, assuming you make your class schedule with barbecue trips in mind, as you should.
 I went to college in Ohio and made my schedule with Perry Mason re-runs and the Galloping Gourmet in mind, except for the semester I forgot that I was taking Physics.
 (I was able to take it again later.)

 I’d also raise Paducah higher on the list.
 I’ve never been to Paducah but my co-grandfather, David Boyd, came up there, and I generally favor river towns.
 Within Paducah there are the following places that cook exclusively with wood: Backwoods Bar-B-Que, Harned’s Drive In, and Starnes.
 David tells me that Starnes is a good place for a barbecue sandwich and a cold beer.
 ‘Nuff said.
 And Paducah has a barbecue festival, Barbecue on the River, that I might actually attend one day, despite my strong aversion to events that may involve waiting in line for a portable toilet.
 UPDATE: I just discovered that Paducah is within lunch distance of the Catfish Kitchen, #8 on the Best Catfish Places in the South list.
 (They say it’s in Benton but it’s actually just the other side of Draffensville.)
 I probably will go to Barbecue on the River.